Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Introduction

+In this barrier regime, the stability of a sequence is not uniform; it is governed by its most vulnerable positions.
+Tokens whose contexts drive them closest to the degeneracy boundary act as bottlenecks.
+Because they dominate the barrier penalty in the log-likelihood, these specific tokens dictate the geometric conditioning of the entire sequence.
+We term these \emph{support tokens}, drawing a direct analogy to support vectors in large-margin classifiers \citep{CortesVa95}: just as support vectors are the critical points that define a decision boundary, support tokens are the critical sequence positions that define the stability margin (Figure~\ref{fig:margin_schematic}).

-Practically, the probabilistic formulation yields an immediate optimization lens.
-We work in a Bayesian framework \citep{Bishop06,Murphy12} where the usual transformer model of tokens conditioned on embeddings is treated as log-likelihood and we compose it with a log-prior based on a probabilistic causal transformer we identify in this paper.
-Formulating the log-posterior and performing MAP estimation yields the familiar data-fit term alongside a barrier term that enforces geometric stability.
-This connects causal self-attention to classical constrained estimation \citep{BoydVa04}: maximizing the posterior is equivalent to optimizing a squared-error objective (at noise scale $\sigma$) under implicit margin constraints that keep the attention mapping well-behaved.
+Practically, our probabilistic formulation produces an immediate optimization objective.
+We work in a Bayesian framework \citep{Bishop06,Murphy12} where the usual transformer model of tokens conditioned on embeddings is treated as a log-likelihood.
+We further compose this model with a log-prior based on a probabilistic causal transformer we propose in this paper.
+Formulating a log-posterior for this model and performing maximum a posteriori (MAP) estimation yields a familiar data-fit term alongside a novel barrier term that enforces geometric stability.
+Our approach connects causal self-attention to classical constrained estimation \citep{BoydVa04}: maximizing the posterior is equivalent to optimizing a squared-error objective (at noise scale $\sigma$) under implicit margin constraints that keep the attention mapping well-behaved.

 Beyond the single-layer self-attention mechanism, we also clarify how depth composes.
-In particular, we show how deep transformers can be interpreted as a hierarchical probability model across layers, and that the induced token distributions are consistent across sequence lengths, defining a well-posed stochastic process over token sequences.
+In particular, we show that deep transformers form a hierarchical probability model across layers, and that the induced token distributions are consistent across sequence lengths, defining a well-posed stochastic process over token sequences.

 \paragraph{Contributions.}

 \begin{enumerate} \item \textbf{A probabilistic interpretation of causal self-attention.} We formalize a causal self-attention layer as a conditional probability model over latent embeddings, which in turn induces a joint probability law over token sequences with an exact likelihood.